22-03234/Finals-Trial/README.md

 </p>

 <p align="justify">
-The figure above shows the EMG Channel 2 waveform during the waveform selection process from 10% to 90%.
+&emsp;&emsp;The figure above shows the EMG Channel 2 waveform during the waveform selection process from 10% to 90%.
 The upper graph represents the 0.5 Vpp square wave input signal, which remains relatively constant throughout the observed time interval.
 The lower graph shows the low-pass filter output, where the signal gradually increases over time instead of changing abruptly.
 This gradual rise indicates the charging response of the RC low-pass filter as it smooths the square wave input.
 The waveform demonstrates how the filter attenuates high-frequency components and produces a more continuous output signal.
 </p>

 ---